Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-19-audio-processing-settings.md

 And the **Example Fade In/Out Duration** setting has the default value of *5 ms*.
 You might want to set this to *zero* and do without these fades, e.g., if you decide to [make learning files] [1] package, which you are going to play back continuously, without pauses between examples within the sequence using your favorite media player.
 This is a way to do the learning exercises while enjoying the seamless, non-interrupted playback of a music track.
-Or the user might want to set this value to the maximum (*100 ms*) to get the smoothest possible starts and endings.
+Or a user might want to set this value to the maximum (*100 ms*) to get the smoothest possible starts and endings.

 All the adjustable values in this window used to be hard-coded in the previous versions.
 Now that they have become the default settings, a user